ubicomplab/oximetry-phone-cam-data/README.md

 The smartphone oximetry data was collected in the form of MP4 videos, downloadable from: http://bit.ly/oxy-raw-z.
 Each frame's R, G, and B values were averaged to create the csv files in data/ppg-csv.

-The ground truth data was collected from a few standard pulse oximeters attached to the subjects' other fingers.
+The ground truth data was collected from four standard pulse oximeters attached to the subjects' other fingers.
 That data can be found in data/gt.

 ### Data Format Notes
 * Camera framerate = 30 Hz